danielbyomujuni/WorldSystem/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-Name: Feature request
+Name: 'Feature request'
-About: Suggest an idea for WorldSystems
+About: 'Suggest an idea for WorldSystems'
-Title: ''
+Title: 'Feature'
 Labels: 'new-feature'
 Assignees: ''